About Our Group

 On November 8th, 2018, the group faced its greatest test as the communities of Paradise, Magalia and Concow were devastated by the "Camp Fire," the deadliest in California's history.
 Eleven thousand homes would be lost over the course of as many days.
 A new team was immediately deployed made up of veteran and new volunteers to begin the long process of documenting and rescuing the hundreds of cats, dogs, rabbits and other animals who were suddenly without a home or were injured during the fast-moving fire.

-Many of our volunteers have several years' experience working across multiple counties, including in Shasta, Lake, Sonoma and Butte counties.
+Many of our volunteers have several years' experience working across multiple counties, including in Shasta, Lake, Sonoma, Butte counties and as far as across state boarders.
 Our group has been recognized by our community and local leaders, receiving a "Community Hero" Merit Award from the City of Santa Rosa as well as a Certificate of Congressional Recognition.
+Press from all over the nation has also taken note of Pet Rescue and Reunifications efforts.

 We are able to do so much to help pets and their families due to our structure.
 Each Pet Rescue & Reunification group is made up of three main teams: the Field Team, Administration Team and Matching Team.